 There were around 10 summit register entries since the earthquake (of course they weren’t all the same route).
 Some mentioned the mess and the inappropriate class-4 rating.
 The attached photo is an entry from a party that had climbed the peak both before and after the earthquake.
 I noticed later they marked NE ridge as their route.
 I know Brett was up there last summer.
 I’d be curious to hear others observations.
 It almost seems like that route should be shelved and it shouldn’t be advised to show up to Regan without a rope expecting to scramble to the summit—but I’m just trying to start a discussion rather than dictate anything.

 If I were to speculate, it looks like taking the SE ridge up then making a 300’ trad ascent of the south face of the summit block seems like a more enjoyable alternative.

 North Ridge, Class 5.2

 This is the first ascent route, completed by the Underhills and Dave Williams.
+It is also the described in the book.
 The following photos document the route.

 A photo tour of the many faces of Mount Regan.

 Year Climbed: 1986